The Beginner’s Guide To Greek Wines

 Mavrodaphne Blends from Peloponnese or Kefalonia

 Of all the wines in Greece, this has the most potential to improve.
-Usually, Mavrodaphne is made into a sweet, late harvest, red wine tasting of raisins, and Hershey’s Kisses, with crunchy high tannins.
-Some producers are smartening up, and blending it with other grapes.
+Usually, Mavrodaphne is made into a sweet, late-harvest red wine that tastes like raisins and Hershey’s Kisses, with crunchy high tannins.
+Some producers are smartening up and blending it with other grapes.

-Agiorgitiko produces a rich, full-bodied, and soft dry red wine with blackberry, cherry, and licorice notes.
+Mavrodaphne produces a rich, full-bodied, soft, dry red wine with blackberry, cherry, and licorice notes.
 We’re looking forward to tasting more of these dry Mavrodaphne blends!

 Learn more about the wine regions of Greece and how to find quality.